California Gothic · Adult Literary Fiction

 Nora and the Genius in the LLM

-Nora is a neurodivergent software engineer, thirty-six, phone in hand at two in the morning, still hoping.
+Nora is thirty-six, a neurodivergent software engineer, and still awake at two in the morning with her phone in her hand.

 Roman arrives first: charismatic, certain, the kind of man who has opinions about everything, especially her.
 Then she meets his roommate.